devnazarchuk/devnazarchuk/README.md

 ### 🚀 About Me

-- 🔭 I'm currently working as a Frontend Developer using React, Next.js, and Tailwind CSS.
+- 🔭 I'm currently working as a Full-Stack Developer using React, Next.js, and Tailwind CSS.
 - 🎓 Studying Computer Science and expanding my full-stack skills.
 - 🌱 Actively learning advanced JavaScript, Node.js, and backend technologies.
 - ⚡ Passionate about building performant, scalable, and accessible web applications.